Nna Thaan Case Kodu: Casting

-For the character, Boban had tanned skin, oiled down hairstyle, and prosthetics on lower jaw.
-He used Kasargode dialect for the role.
+For the character, Kunchacko Boban had tanned skin, oiled down hairstyle, and prosthetics on lower jaw.
+He used Kasargod dialect for the role.
 Tamil actress Gayathrie Shankar was cast in an important role, and Rajesh Madhavan also plays a supporting role.
 The rest of the cast was made up of several newcomers who were chosen through auditions.

 Music

 The soundtrack album features two songs composed, programmed, and arranged by Dawn Vincent with lyrics penned by Vaishakh Sugunan.
 The first song "Aadalodakam" was released on 11 July 2022 on YouTube.
 Second song from the album titled "Padakkoppila" was released on 4 September 2022.

 The movie features a remix version of yesteryear song Devadoothar Padi from the movie Kathodu Kathoram.
 The music video was released on Millennium Audios' YouTube channel on 25 July 2022.

 Originally composed by Ouseppachan, The music video featuring lead actor Kunchacko Boban's delectably humorous dance sequence as a typical Malayali drunkard often seen during a stage show in a local festival of kerala, became trending on YouTube and was an instant hit after on release.